 The university’s placement in a beautiful student city makes it one of the favourites of international students.
 The Medical Faculty of Heidelberg University exists since 1388 and is, therefore, the oldest in Germany and one of the internationally renowned biomedical research institutions in Europe.
 Furthermore, the faculty can present renowned physicians such as Markus Büchler, Vincenz Czerny as their alumni.

 This university is also officially known as Eberhard Karls University Tübingen.
-A dream place for students interested in medicine or high technology.
 Like many other German universities, the University of Tübingen has a long and rich history.
 This is reflected in the beautiful, ancient yet modern architecture of the campus.
+University of Tübingen belongs to the oldest research institutes in Germany with more than 500 years of experience and is dream place for students interested in medicine or high technology.
 This university also is home to some of the most prestigious Nobel laureates in the fields of medicine, physics and chemistry.
 It also offers massive support to students who intend to pursue research in their field of interest.

 Humboldt-Universität zu Berlin was founded in 1809, making it the oldest university in Berlin.
 Today, Humboldt-Universität with Charité has eleven faculties and about 33,700 students in a total of 258-degree programmes.
 The university’s research profile is characterised by basic research, research-oriented towards social and ecological issues, and research-oriented towards economic usability.
 Famous alumni of the Humboldt University were Heinrich Heine, Otto von Bismarck and Karl Marx.